curtiswest/pepi/docs/installation.rst

 ============

 .. note::
   These installation notes are mainly for the provided PEPI implementations, running on the specified :ref:`hardware`.
-Configurations outside this scope may require different setup steps.
+Configurations outside this scope may require different setup steps, but will generally have similar steps.

 .. _Prerequisites: